BedrockTweaks/Files/CONTRIBUTING.md

 2. Clone the forked repository to your local machine.
 3. Create a new branch for your changes.
 4. Make your desired changes.
+   - Before making a pack make sure:
+     - There is not an existing [Pull Request](https://github.com/BedrockTweaks/Files/pulls) for the same pack.
+     - The pack is a confirmed [Issue](https://github.com/BedrockTweaks/Files/issues) or [Discussion](https://github.com/BedrockTweaks/Files/discussions)
 5. Test your changes thoroughly.
    - For consoles, you can test by joining a world with the pack applied hosted in another device (phone/computer) in the same network.
    - At least need to be tested in 1 device.